doubleedesign/comet-components/docs-site/docs/development-core/overview.md

 :::info
 This section of the docs covers developing the Comet Components core library itself.

-Developers looking to use the library in their projects should refer to the [Usage](../usage/overview.md) section.
+Developers looking to use the library in their projects should refer to the [Usage](../usage/overview.md) and [New Implementations](../development-new/overview.md) sections.
 :::

 [[toc]]